KaranCS21/Fraud_detection/README.md

 This project is based on a dataset containing credit card transaction records, where the goal is to predict whether a transaction is fraudulent or not.
 Class imbalance is handled using the SMOTE technique, and the XGBoost algorithm is used for classification.

 ## Project Structure
 CreditCardFraudDetection/
+│
 ├── data/
-├── raw_data.csv # Original dataset
+│   ├── raw_data.csv              # Original dataset (not uploaded due to size)
-├── processed_data.csv # Preprocessed data (after scaling, PCA, etc.)
+│   ├── processed_data.csv        # Preprocessed data (after scaling, PCA, etc.)
+│
 ├── models/
-├── xgboost_model.pkl # Saved XGBoost model
+│   ├── xgboost_model.pkl         # Saved XGBoost model
+│
 ├── visualizations/
-├── correlation_matrix.png # Correlation matrix visualization
+│   ├── correlation_matrix.png    # Correlation matrix visualization
-├── pairplot.png # Pairplot visualization
+│   ├── pairplot.png              # Pairplot visualization
-├── feature_importance.png # Feature importance visualization
+│   ├── feature_importance.png    # Feature importance visualization
+│
 ├── notebooks/
-├── eda.ipynb # Exploratory Data Analysis (EDA) notebook
+│   ├── eda.ipynb                 # Exploratory Data Analysis (EDA) notebook
+│
 ├── scripts/
-├── preprocess.py # Handles data preprocessing (SMOTE, scaling, PCA)
+│   ├── preprocess.py             # Handles data preprocessing (SMOTE, scaling, PCA)
-├── train_model.py # Trains the XGBoost model and saves it as a .pkl file ├── evaluate_model.py # Evaluates the model on the test set ├── feature_engineering.py # Visualizes feature importance and other feature relationships └── README.md # Project documentation and instructions
+│   ├── train_model.py            # Trains the XGBoost model and saves it as a .pkl file │   ├── evaluate_model.py         # Evaluates the model on the test set
+│   ├── feature_engineering.py    # Visualizes feature importance and other feature relationships
+│
+└── README.md                     # Project documentation and instructions